 Curosurf FDA Prescribing Information: Side Effects

-Transient adverse effects seen with the administration of CUROSURF (poractant alfa) include bradycardia, hypotension, endotracheal tube blockage, and oxygen desaturation.
-Pulmonary Hemmorhage is a known complication of premature birth and very low birth-weight and has been reported both in clinical trials with Curosurf (poractant alfa) and in post-marketing adverse event reports in infants who had received Curosurf (poractant alfa) .
-The rates of common complications of prematurity observed in Study 1 are shown below in Table 3.
+Transient adverse effects seen with the administration of CUROSURF included bradycardia, hypotension, endotracheal tube blockage, and oxygen desaturation.
+The rates of the most common serious complications associated with prematurity and RDS observed in Study 1 are shown in Table 2.

-Immunological studies have not demonstrated differences in levels of surfactant-anti-surfactant immune complexes and anti-CUROSURF (poractant alfa) antibodies between patients treated with CUROSURF (poractant alfa) and patients who received control treatment.
+Immunological studies have not demonstrated differences in levels of surfactant-anti-surfactant immune complexes and anti-CUROSURF antibodies between patients treated with CUROSURF and patients who received control treatment.

 Additional Curosurf Information